JonAbrams/synth-example-blurbs/README.md

 This is an example of a simple web app built on to of [synth](/JonAbrams/synth).

+You can interact with a live demo version [here](http://blurbs.synthjs.com/blurbs).

 It shows how using a promise supporting MongoDB client driver and Angularjs can be used to make a super simple twitter-like clone.

 To run this app your self install node.js then: